Stellucidam/AUI_ChatGPTs_paper/draft.md

 4. Farrelly, T.; Baker, N. (2023).
 Generative Artificial Intelligence: Implications and Considerations for Higher Education Practice.
 Educ.
 Sci.
 2023, 13, 1109. https://doi.org/10.3390/educsci13111109

 5. Gimpel et al. (2023).
 Unlocking the Power of Generative AI Models and Systems in Education.

+6. McDonald et al. (2024).
+Generative Artificial Intelligence in Higher Education: Evidence from an Analysis of Institutional Policies and Guidelines.